 The proliferation of online learning platforms has created demand for websites that compare two or more platforms.
 Factors such as cost, curriculum, and website navigation help students decide where to invest money to build a better future.
 Two of the best online learning platforms called Udemy and Treehouse share several attributes.
 However, one of the online learning platforms specializes in offering technical curriculum, while the other online learning platform calls itself an “online learning marketplace” that caters to a broad segment of students.
+Before we get into the comparison between these two platforms I wanted to share my top tip for any online learning: get a good pair of headphones!
+They don’t have to be expensive, you can get a top headphone for less than $100 and they will really help you focus and get the most out of your courses.

 Overview of Udemy